vidyavermaa/11th-chemistry/content.en/alkali-and-alkaline-metals/general-characteristics-of-the-compounds-of-alkali-metals/index.md

 **Halides:**

 The alkali metal halides, MX, (X=F, Cl, Br, I) are colourless crystalline solids with high melting points.
 They can be prepared by the reaction of the appropriate oxide, hydroxide or carbonate with aqueous hydrohalic acid (HX).
 As the electropositive character of alkali metal increases from Li to Cs, the ease with which the metals form halides increases from Li to Cs.
 All halides are ionic in nature except LiBr and LiI.
 Except LiF, all other halides are soluble in water.
-The low solubility of LiF in water is due to its high lattice enthalpy (small size of Li+ and F-).
+The low solubility of LiF in water is due to its high lattice enthalpy (small size of Li<sup>+</sup> and F<sup>-</sup>).
 Due to the presence of covalent nature both LiBr and LiI are soluble in organic solvents.

 **Salts of oxo-acids**

 Alkali metals form salts with all the oxo-acids.
 Most of these salts are soluble in water and are thermally stable.
 As the electropositive character increases down the group, the stability of the carbonates and bicarbonates increases.
 This is due to the decrease in polarising power of alkali metal cations.
-The carbonates (M2CO3) of alkali metals are remarkably stable up to 1273 K, above which they first melt and then eventually decompose to form oxides.
-However, Li2CO3 is considerably less stable and decomposes readily.
+The carbonates (M<sub>2</sub>CO<sub>3</sub>) of alkali metals are remarkably stable up to 1273 K, above which they first melt and then eventually decompose to form oxides.
+However, Li<sub>2</sub>CO<sub>3</sub> is considerably less stable and decomposes readily.

 {{< katex display >}}